A generalization of Gelfand-Naimark-Stone duality to completely regular spaces: Introduction

 \section{Introduction}

 Let $\creg$ be the category of completely regular spaces and continuous maps, and let $\KHaus$ be its full subcategory consisting of compact Hausdorff spaces.
 Let also $\bal$ be the category of bounded archimedean $\ell$-algebras and unital $\ell$-algebra homomorphisms, and let $\ubal$ be its full subcategory consisting of uniformly complete objects in $\bal$ (see Section~2 for definitions).
 There is a contravariant functor $C^*:\creg\to\bal$ sending a completely regular space $X$ to the $\ell$-ring $C^*(X)$ of bounded continuous real-valued functions, and a contravariant functor $Y:\bal\to\creg$ sending $A\in\bal$ to the space of maximal $\ell$-ideals.
-The functors $C^*$ and $Y$ define a contravariant adjunction between $\creg$ and $\bal$ such that the image of $C^*$ is $\ubal$ and the image of $Y$ is $\KHaus$.
+The functors $C^*$ and $Y$ define a contravariant adjunction between $\creg$ and $\bal$ such that $C^*(X) \in \ubal$ for each $X \in \KHaus$ and $Y(A) \in \KHaus$ for each $A \in \bal$.
 Thus, the contravariant adjunction between $\creg$ and $\bal$ restricts to a dual equivalence between $\KHaus$ and $\ubal$.
 This dual equivalence is known as Gelfand-Naimark-Stone duality (see \cite{GN43,Sto40,GJ60,Joh82,BMO13a}).
 We note that if $X\in\KHaus$, then every continuous real-valued function on $X$ is bounded.
 Therefore, $C^*(X)$ is equal to the $\ell$-ring $C(X)$ of all continuous real-valued functions.
 Thus, the functor $C^*:\creg\to\bal$ restricts to the functor $C:\KHaus\to\ubal$, and we arrive at the following commutative diagram.

 The purpose of this article is to extend Gelfand-Naimark-Stone duality to completely regular spaces.
 For this it is not sufficient to only work with the $\ell$-ring $C^*(X)$.
 The space of maximal $\ell$-ideals of $C^*(X)$ is the Stone-\v{C}ech compactification $\beta X$, and hence $X$ is not recoverable as the space of maximal $\ell$-ideals of $C^*(X)$.
 To recover $X$ additional data is required, which we show can be provided by also working with the $\ell$-ring $B(X)$ of bounded functions on $X$.
 The idempotents of $B(X)$ are exactly the characteristic functions of subsets of $X$, so the boolean algebra $\Id(B(X))$ of idempotents of $B(X)$ is isomorphic to the powerset $\wp(X)$.
 The singletons $\{x\}$ are the atoms of $\wp(X)$, which correspond to the primitive idempotents of $B(X)$.
 Therefore, $X$ is in bijective correspondence with the primitive idempotents of $B(X)$.
 Thus, to recover the topology on $X$ it is sufficient to give an algebraic description of the embedding $C^*(X)\to B(X)$.
 Since $C^*(X)$ is isomorphic to $C(\beta X)$, it suffices to give an algebraic description of the monomorphism $C(\beta X)\to B(X)$ arising from the embedding $X\to\beta X$.
 More generally, given a compactification $e:X\to Y$, we will give an algebraic description of the monomorphism $C(Y)\to B(X)$ arising from $e$ (it is a monomorphism since $e[X]$ is dense in $Y$).